surajssd/kubernetes-the-hab-way/README.md

 by Habitat (as far as I know).

 ```
+## TO DO: Probably add this to user.toml file
 # On each node, replace X with node number (i.e. '0' for node-0 and so on)
 cat >/var/lib/etcd-env-vars <<ETCD_ENV_VARS
 export ETCD_LISTEN_CLIENT_URLS="https://192.168.222.1X:2379"